Contents of Company’s Articles of Association

 -

-the relevant district court may dissolve the company upon the request of interested parties.
+the relevant district Court may dissolve the company upon the request of interested parties.

 The Deed of Incorporation and the Incorporation Statement Letter

-A company is incorporated by virtue of a notarial deed written in Indonesian.
-The said deed is also called the deed of incorporation which shall accommodate the company’s AoA and other information related to the incorporation of the company.
+A company is incorporated by virtue of a notarial deed in the Indonesian language , which shall accommodate the company’s AoA and other information related to the incorporation of the company.
+Specifically, the information shall at least comprise the following matters:

 -